george24601/george24601.github.io/_posts/2018/2018-10-19-design-doc.md

 * Milestones
   * For PM and manager's manager to quick read
   * Set up milestones and check points.
 Ideally, milestones should enable partial launch of the project
-* Current solution
+* Current/Proposed solution
   * Probably need to include user stories (from different povs) to show how the solution behaves dynamically
   * De-risk the project ASAP, by focusing on the risk part and prototyping and scaffolding
-* Proposed solution
   * Probably need to prototype before you are able to propose
   * Details go here.
 Use user stories to show how the system behaves
   * Include precise pseudo code and data structure
   * Someone didn't write the doc but understands the problem should be able to implement the solution
-* Alternative Solutions
+* Alternative and Rejected Solutions
 * Monitoring and Alerting
   * Probably include correctness invariant and testing strategy.
 Testing strategy needs to be detailed too
 * Cross-Team Impact